spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

 # PCG

 The `pcg` subcommand supports Private Cloud Gateway (PCG) operations, such as installing a PCG cluster and validating its installation.
+A local [kind](https://kind.sigs.k8s.io/) cluster is created to faciliate the creation the of PCG cluster in the target environment.
+You do not need to install kind or any other dependencies, the CLI includes all the required dependencies to stand up the kind cluster.

 The `pcg` command exposes the following subcommand.

   <br />